 10. Houseki no Kuni

-This is, however, just an unclear definition of these beings that occupy the vibrant world of Mushishi, as to even call them a form of life would be an oversimplification.
-Detailed data on Mushi is very less because most of the humans are unaware of their existence.
+However, this is just an unclear definition of these beings that occupy the vibrant world of Mushishi, as even to call them a form of life would be an oversimplification.
+Detailed data on Mushi is very less because most humans are unaware of their existence.

 So what are Mushi, and why do they live?
 This is the question that a “Mushishi,” Ginko, wonders continuously.
 Mushishi is those who investigate Mushi in hopes of understanding their place in the world’s ranking of life.